SWIP to support Xstrata-Glencore merger

-LONDON Scottish Widows Investment Partnership, one of the 10 largest investors in Xstrata XTA.L, has come out in support of the miner's proposed $33 billion takeover by Glencore (GLEN.L) and a revamp in pay plans designed to retain top talent.
+LONDON Scottish Widows Investment Partnership, one of the 10 largest investors in Xstrata XTA.L, has come out in support of the miner's proposed $33 billion (20.7 billion pounds) takeover by Glencore (GLEN.L) and a revamp in pay plans designed to retain top talent.

 Anne Fraser, head of corporate governance at SWIP which owns 1.1 percent of Xstrata, said on Friday her company backed both the deal's rationale and the new remuneration package, which has sparked anger from some investors for its size and scope.